-Save your wallet and follow my simple, but brilliant tricks to learn to spot the difference between fake and real product customer reviews on Amazon!
+Save your wallet and follow these simple, but brilliant tricks to learn to spot the difference between fake and real product customer reviews on Amazon in 2022.

-There is no definite answer to the question if you can trust Amazon customer reviews or not.
-But it’s obvious that plenty of fake reviews do exist, and one needs to be careful.
+While there’s no definite answer to the question, “can I trust Amazon customer reviews?”, it’s obvious that plenty of fake reviews exist, and you need to be careful.

-I am going to show you exactly what these fake reviews look like, and walk you through the steps to identifying them.
+I’m going to show you exactly what these fake reviews look like, and walk you through the steps to identifying them.
 All it takes is a little practice reading fake reviews and their scams, so please open up the link below so we can get started.

-Looking at the customer reviews panel above, the feedback looks mostly promising with some mixed reviews included.
+Looking at the customer reviews panel linked to above, the feedback looks mostly promising with some mixed reviews included.
 But can we really trust it?
 Let’s break down all the possible clues for a scam being operated here.

 Step 1.
 Look for Non-Verified Reviews

 Click where it says: “See all customer reviews“.
 You will be able to filter the results by “Verified purchase only” and see the total number of “verified purchases“.
 If a large quantity of reviews are non-verified, it is the quickest & easiest sign to not trust these reviews.
 Make it a common practice before every purchase.

 Step 2.
 Compare Customer Profiles for Suspicious Activity